InterswitchSPAK: InterswitchSPAK TV show

 The Main TV Show sees these 81 students drawn up into nine (9) groups based on their scores from the National Qualifying Exam.
 Each of the 9 groups will have students battle amongst themselves to determine the three (3) qualifiers from each group that would move into the semis.
 At the semifinals, the best three (3) from each of the three (3) groups would qualify for the final, and at the final (i.e. the end), the overall Best STEM student would emerge.

-The InterswitchSPAK stage II is majorly focused on the following pure sciences: General Sciences, Mathematics, Physics, Chemistry, and Biology.
-However, a good understanding of Geography, ICT and General knowledge is an added advantage.
+The InterswitchSPAK stage II is mostly focused on the following pure sciences: General Sciences, Mathematics, Physics, Chemistry, and Biology.
+However, an understanding of Geography, ICT and General knowledge is also helpful.

 Various awards/educational scholarships are given to the winning students, schools, teachers and their states’ Ministries of Education.

 The annual prize money for the top three students is N12.5m worth of university scholarships.

 All students who make it to the TV quiz competition stage would get certificates of participation.

 The table below shows previous winners of InterswitchSPAK TV Quiz since its inception in 2017, alongside the names of their schools.